Grinis Research Intelligence & Technologies

 Vectorised CSDA muon transport with GPU acceleration (2023) [notebook]

-Differentiable Programming for MHFEM with Mass Lumping (2023) [notebook]
+Differentiable programming for MHFEM with mass lumping, with Gregory Dushkin (2023) [notebook]

 Adjoint Sensitivity Method for Two-Phase Flow Model in Porous Media with Barrier Effect (2023) [notebook]